fer77/Angular/ecommerce-app/notes.md

 A _component_ should not contain any logic other than the 'presentation' logic of the app.
 This allows to use a service in other parts of the application.
 And _unit test_ that _component_ with out the dependency for logic of the app (i.e. an HTTP service);

 There is no _decorator_ for services like there is for _components_.

+## 26

+_constructor_ is where an objec is initialized.

+**dependency injection** providing or 'injecting' the dependencies of a class into its constructor.

+**singleton** a single instance of an object exists in the memory.